mt-caret/io_uring/README.md

 - [ ] add support for submission queue polling
 - [ ] add support for fixed buffers
 - [ ] add benchmarks
+- [ ] functorize interface to implement a version of the API that explicitly checks whether the kernel supports the relevant functions (similar to Bigstring_unix.recvmmsg_assume_fd_is_nonblocking)